 This pre-drying setup dries the nuts at the top of the box first.
 In the drying shed the airflow is in the opposite direction and the nuts at the bottom dry first.
 Helps to balance the drying out.

-Two Dimplex 40 litre domestic dehumidifiers are installed in the drying shed.
+For the 2017 harvest two Dimplex 40 litre domestic dehumidifiers were installed in the drying shed.
 Its important to note that the drying shed can be completely enclosed when the dehumidifiers are used.
 Or dry ambient air from the barn used when the humidity in the outside ambient air is low enough. (then the dehumidifiers turned off and the air exhausted out through a door)

 The drying shed was kept to 22 degrees celsius or more ( most of the time ) using a domestic oil column heater.